Pomilon-Intelligence-Lab/CRSM/docs/research_paper.md

 The proposed architecture is not without its challenges and limitations:

+*   **The "Memory Wall" of System 2:** A significant challenge in the current implementation is the memory footprint of the MCTS planner.
+Storing the full Mamba latent state (a tensor of shape `[Layers, Batch, D_State]`) for every node in the tree can rapidly exhaust GPU VRAM for large models or deep search trees.
+Future work must explore storing only state deltas or recomputing states on the fly.
+*   **Parallelism and the GIL:** The current implementation uses `asyncio.to_thread` for the MCTS planner.
+In Python, CPU-bound tasks (like neural network inference within the planner) are subject to the Global Interpreter Lock (GIL), preventing true parallelism with the main generation loop.
+To achieve true non-blocking performance, the planner must be moved to a separate process (via `multiprocessing`) or implemented in a lower-level language (C++/Rust).
 *   **Training Complexity:** The four-stage training pipeline is significantly more complex than standard, end-to-end pre-training of a language model.
-Each stage must be carefully executed and validated, and failures in early stages (e.g., poor dynamics distillation) can cascade and negatively impact the final model's performance.
+Each stage must be carefully executed and validated.
-*   **The State-Delta Contract:** The current state-delta mechanism uses a simple element-wise addition.
-The "contract" of how the delta should be structured and applied is a rich area for future research.
-A more sophisticated mechanism might involve gated updates or applying deltas to specific layers or heads within the backbone.
 *   **Value Head Training:** The quality of MCTS deliberation is heavily dependent on the accuracy of the learned `value_head`.
-While our proposed methodology includes a fine-tuning stage for this component, training a robust value function is notoriously difficult.
-The initial proxy loss (predicting future sequence loss) may be insufficient, necessitating a move to more complex RL-based methods (e.g., PPO) with carefully designed reward functions.
+Training a robust value function is notoriously difficult.
-*   **Interpretability:** While the CRSM's architecture is more explicit about its reasoning process than a monolithic Transformer, the high-dimensional latent state `h(t)` and the computed `delta` vectors remain difficult to interpret directly, posing a challenge for model analysis and debugging.
+*   **Interpretability:** The high-dimensional latent state `h(t)` and the computed `delta` vectors remain difficult to interpret directly, posing a challenge for model analysis and debugging.

 ### 6.3.
 Future Research Directions